 The virus causing COVID-19 is officially known as severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 It belongs to a larger family of viruses called coronavirus.
 Although coronaviruses can affect both animals and humans, only human coronaviruses are known to cause respiratory infections.
-These infections range from mild illnesses such as the common cold to severe illness such as Middle East Respiratory Syndrome (MERS) and Severe Acute Respiratory Syndrome (SARS).

-The spread of COVID-19 is not completely understood, however investigations have identified the beginning of the outbreak within an animal market.
 COVID-19 can spread directly from person to person through respiratory droplets.
 You can also come into contact with the virus through aerosols (droplets small enough to float in the air) created when an infected person coughs or sneezes.
 These aerosols linger in the air for long periods of time.
 You may also pick up the virus from touching infected surfaces and then touching your eyes, nose, or mouth.

 People with highest risk of exposure include:

-Symptoms and Complications
+COVID-19 Symptoms and Complications

 Most common symptoms include:

-- Dry cough
+- New or worsening cough

 Other symptoms include: